-Figure 15.2: ProcessletInput interface and sub types for each parameter type
+Figure 15.2: ProcessletInput interface and sub types for each parameter type available for display to a human.

 For example, if your input parameter definition "A" is a BoundingBoxInput, then the Java type for this parameter will be BoundingBoxInput as well.
 In your Java code, use a type cast to narrow the return type (and gain access to the passed value):